Skip to main content

 Cluster

-A cluster is a group of one or more nodes that are automatically managed.
-A cluster consists of multiple shards and nodes, with each node functioning as either a Primary or a Replica.
-Shards and Replica nodes can be added or deleted as needed.
+A cluster is a collection of one or more nodes, automatically managed as a unit.
+A cluster consists of multiple shards and nodes, each serving as Primary or Replica.
+You can add or remove shards or Replica nodes as needed.

 Shard